Trainees will learn to:

 3. Observe newborn behaviors during the evaluation

 4. Score the exam

 Upon completion, trainees may be certified to administer the NNNS.

 Training seminars are structured to meet the specific needs of those being trained.
 Training is intensive, didactic and very hands-on.
 The preferred approach is to arrange two training sessions several weeks apart to allow for a period of time between sessions during which the trainee(s) can practice administering and scoring the exam.
 However, with adequate preparation, most examiners can complete the training within a single 5-day training session.

 * Some examiners with extensive infant experience and pre-visit preparation, can achieve certification in less than 5 days.

 Training may be provided at WOMEN & INFANTS HOSPITAL (WIH) in Providence, Rhode Island or a certified trainer may come to your facility.

 - $1,800.00/per trainee (+ travel expenses for the trainee or trainer)

 - $250/per trainee for NNNS kit, which includes 1 NNNS manual, 2 head supports, 1 flashlight, 1 bell, 1 ball, 1 rattle.
-This fee includes domestic shipping only.
-International shipping is additional.
+Domestic and international shipping are additional.

 TRAINING PRE-VISIT PREPARATION: